To Download a copy click Here

 b.
 Senior players

 i.
-Teams may play any player from a lower division team a maximum of three (3) games with an OCSL Playing Up permit without having to transfer that player to the roster of the higher level team.
+Teams may play any player from a lower division team a maximum of six (6) games with an OCSL Playing Up permit without having to transfer that player to the roster of the higher level team.

 ii.
-Teams calling up players from designated Reserve teams are restricted to the maximum number of three (3) players per game, except after August 1 as noted above.
-There is no restriction on the number of games for which an individual player can be called up.
+Teams calling up players from designated Reserve teams are restricted to the maximum number of six (6) players per game, except after August 1 as noted above, where

 5. Having played the maximum number of games with one, or a combination of, higher level team(s) a player may not compete in any further games at any level other than the one at which he/she is registered without having first transferred to such a higher level team.